DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 Hint: NoHint

 Explanation: Flashloans are a unique type of loan that can be borrowed and repaid instantaneously, without the need for collateral, by using smart contracts.
-This type of loan is not available in traditional finance, which makes it a great option for those who need quick access to funding.
+This type of loan is not available in Traditional Finance, which makes it a great option for those who need quick access to funding.

 Sub Topics: lending-borrowing-DeFi